strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Server log errors are mirrored in the Unity console for easy debugging.

 💾 **Backup and Restore**
-   - Create and restore highly compressed backups of your entire SpacetimeDB within WSL Local.
+   - Create and restore highly compressed backups of your entire SpacetimeDB data within local Docker or WSL.
    - Restore previous states in seconds.

 🔍 **Database Browser**